profsmith89/ctps/_sources/chap10.md

 build_index(txt)
 ```

 Oops.
-When you run this code block, the first thing you note is that we forgot to filter out words less than `MIN_LEN`.
+When you run this code block, you'll note that we forgot to filter out words less than `MIN_LEN`.
 That's an easy fix.

 ```{code-block} python
 ---